Sylvia-123/TINT_intervention_fmri/README.md

 # TINT_fmri_activation
-This paper examines the impact of TINT parenting intervention on brain function in early adolescent girls with elevated internalizing symptoms.
+This paper examines the impact of TINT parenting intervention on brain function in early adolescent girls with elevated internalizing symptoms. fMRI analysis conducted in SPM brain-behavior and behavioral analysis conducted in R

 ## Primary outcomes
 - Intervention effects on neural activation during emotion regulation (group * time interaction effect).